zalando-nakadi/fahrschein/README.md

         .listen(SalesOrderPlaced.class, listener);
 ```

+### Fahrschein-JDBC Schema migration

+Fahrschein-JDBC provides Flyway schema migrations in the `fahrschein-db` resource folder.
+You can
+point Flyway to it using the `resources` configuration.

 ## Using multiple partitions and multiple consumers

 With the `PartitionManager` api it is possible to coordinate between multiple nodes of one application, so that only one node is consuming events from a partition at the same time.